YouROK/TorrServer/README.md

 - `--port PORT`, `-p PORT` - web server port, default 8090
 - `--ssl` - enables https for web server
-- `--sslport PORT` -  web server ssl port.
-If not set, will be set to default 8091 or taken from db(if stored previously).
-Accepted if --ssl enabled.
+- `--sslport PORT` -  web server https port, default 8091.
+If not set, will be taken from db (if stored previously) or use default.
 - `--sslcert PATH` -  path to ssl cert file.
 If not set, will be taken from db (if stored previously) or default self-signed certificate/key will be generated.
-Accepted if --ssl enabled.
 - `--sslkey PATH` - path to ssl key file.
-If not set, will be taken from db(if stored previously) or default self-signed certificate/key will be generated.
-Accepted if --ssl enabled.
+If not set, will be taken from db (if stored previously) or default self-signed certificate/key will be generated.
 - `--path PATH`, `-d PATH` - database dir path
 - `--logpath LOGPATH`, `-l LOGPATH` - server log file path
 - `--weblogpath WEBLOGPATH`, `-w WEBLOGPATH` - web access log file path